|

 1998-2001.
 Mayor Richard M. Daley appointed him

-to the City of Chicago’s Advisory Committee on
+to the City of Chicago's

-during 2001-2003.
-He was appointed to the Loyola
+two terms, during 2001-2003.
+He was appointed to

-University Advisory Council on Education and
+the Loyola University Advisory Council on

-served for three consecutive school years, from
+Education and served for three consecutive

 Nguyen-Trung Hieu has received numerous awards